ishaankolluri/chorus/README.md

 ## Backlog

-- The custom CSS needs refactoring and work to cater to the needs of the design.
+- The custom CSS needs more work.
+A framework was not used, and something like [Bootstrap](www.getbootstrap.com) or [Skeleton](www.getskeleton.com)
-- Create an actual MySQL / PostgreSQL database and wrap Apollo GraphQL around it.
+- Create a MySQL / PostgreSQL database and wrap Apollo GraphQL around it.